controversial/wikipedia-map/README.md

 - [x] Move JavaScript to separate files from HTML
 - [x] Make API requests asynchronous

+## Cloning
+Note: If you want to clone this, you'll have to replace the `github-markdown.css` file with the file at the link, and you'll have to manually create the `libraries` folder.
+This repo is designed to reflect only the code that I've actually written, as much as possible.
+Maybe I'll build a makefile to make cloning easier if I decide I care a lot about contributions.

 ## Credits
-Powered mainly by [vis.js](visjs.org) and [BeautifulSoup](crummy.com/software/BeautifulSoup/).
+This project is powered by Wikipedia!
+Wikipedia is one of my favorite things, and its wealth of information makes this project possible.

+The technical bits are mostly powered just by  [`vis.js`](visjs.org) and [`BeautifulSoup`](crummy.com/software/BeautifulSoup/).

-Rendering of this document into the help modal is done via a modified version of [marked](github.com/chjj/marked) that supports task lists.
+Rendering of this document into the help modal is done via a modified version of [`marked`](github.com/chjj/marked) that supports task lists.